jjvanzon/Piano-Playing-Docs/short-term-goals.md

 ### Philosophy

 ***Analyses*** rather than piece-learning.
-Am behind on that.
+Was behind on that.
-That way, nothing new to play next performance, perhaps.
+Rehearsing all pieces a bit for memory preservation.
-Making my own choices.
+May omit further analyses of large piece Chopin Ballade II.

 ### Checklist